Undergraduate Awards

 Value: $500

-His family and friends established this award in memory of Dr. Fred Soloduka, Class of 1958, a CMCC Board Member 1969 -1973, and long time supporter of CMCC.
+His family and friends established this award in memory of Dr. Fred Soloduka, Class of 1958, a CMCC Board Member 1969 - 1973, and long time supporter of CMCC.
 He maintained a keen interest in nutrition during his studies and in his practice.
-The recipient is a student who obtains the highest grade in the Year II Nutrition course.
+The recipient is a student who attained a high grade in the Year II Nutrition course.

 Value: $500 domestic tuition credit